Writer / Heather Thomas Owner & Lead Instructor, The Barre Code Louisville

 Include variety.
 The three components for a well-rounded fitness routine are strength, cardio and flexibility.
 A good mix for the week could be three days of strength and two days of cardio with some components of flexibility mixed in throughout.
 Increase the frequency and intensity of your workouts week to week and include rest days as needed.

 Fit in exercise when you have an open block of time.
 A 20-30-minute workout is better than no workout at all.
-On days that you have more time, plan to take advantage of it and walk a little further, take a yoga class or include a few more sets of strength exercises.
+On days that you have more time, plan to take advantage of it and walk a little further, take a yoga class in your local fitness center or include a few more sets of strength exercises.
 If you are to take it seriously, be sure to have a comfortable workout clothes such as the best leggings for women.

 Get outside with your family.
 With the COVID restrictions, it’s likely that every family member has been stuck inside for far too long.
 On a nice day, take a walk around the neighborhood or visit a local park.
 If it’s snowing, go sledding, have a “friendly” snowball fight or build a snowman.